chocolatey-community/chocolatey-webinars/Fellowship/README.md

 #### Migrator Options

-`RepositoryCredential` : If your Sonatype Nexus Repository requires credentials to retrieve package information, supply a PSCredential with this parameter
+`SonatypeCredential` : If your Sonatype Nexus Repository requires credentials to retrieve package information, supply a PSCredential with this parameter
 `DropPath` : Provide a custom Drop path location.
 This folder will house the packages from Sonatype until ProGet has processed them.
 `ShowMigrationStatus` : Outputs a table with Success/Failure for each migrated package